Griffith Evans (bacteriologist): Parasite of surra

 In August 1880, Griffith was transferred to Dera Ismail Khan to investigate cases of surra (from the Marathi sūra, meaning the sound of heavy breathing through nostrils), another disease common in horses, cattle and camels.
 On 22 September 1880, he obtained blood sample of diseases horses which he noticed were swarming with parasites.
 The microbes appeared to like and attack the red blood cells, for which his colleague suggested they name the parasites "ferox" (Latin for wild, ferocious, or cruel).
-In a report the The Veterinary Journal in 1881, he described:When I first saw it [the parasite) I thought for a moment it was some form of spirillum [a kind of bacteria], but the next instant convinced me it was not...
+In a report in The Veterinary Journal in 1881, he described:When I first saw it [the parasite) I thought for a moment it was some form of spirillum [a kind of bacteria], but the next instant convinced me it was not...
 It has an apparently round body, when it is fresh and active, which tapers in front to a neck ending in a blunt head, and behind it has a tapering tail from which there extends a long slender lash [this now known as the flagella, and is located towards the anterior end, not at the "tail"], so fine that it can seldom be seen...
 I came to the conclusion that it has two fin-like papillae on each side, one near where the neck commences and another near where the tail begins [now understood to be one undulating membrane, not two, formed by a flagellum].Griffith was careful in attributing the parasite as the cause of the disease.
 He designed and performed an original experiment by inoculating the diseased blood sample into the stomach of one healthy horse and skin (dermal layer) of another.
 The experimental horses got sick and their blood samples showed numerous parasites, indicating the same parasite had survived, reproduced and produced the symptoms.
 He then induced infection in dogs with similar results.
 In fact, a puppy got infected from the mother without any experimental infection, indicating that the infection was transmitted though the milk.
 At the time surra was not known to occur in dogs.
 Griffith was convinced that the parasite was the causative pathogen of surra.